gnonio/gl-compute/README.md

 An attempt at creating a compute framework on top of WebGL.
 Based on some [Stack.gl](stack.gl) modules.
 There are projects alike, but either they require indepth knowledge of OpenGL to base projects of, they are too inflexible or they are too tied with a specific usage ([webclgl](https://github.com/stormcolor/webclgl) / [webgl-matrix-demo](https://github.com/watmough/webgl-matrix-demo) / [three.js - gpgpu flocking](http://jabtunes.com/labs/3d/gpuflocking/webgl_gpgpu_flocking6.html)).

-## Stage Setup Options

-Stages must be fed to gl-compute in the order of computations, a render stage (if any) provided lastly The computation cycle will pass the results of one stage to the next according to it's name (see bellow) The last computation stage will pass it's results back to the first stage automatically Because of this in the first cycle (loop) the last stage data will be empty

 ****

 ### Stage Setup Options